NicholasCote/web-app-helm/README.md

     - `secretName: incommon-cert-#HOST` : This is a secret that gets stored in kubernetes that contains the certificate for your application.
 This needs to be unique for the FQDN that is going to be in use as the SSL certificate and URL are coupled.
     - `#IMAGE_NAME` : This is the name and path to your image.
 By default Helm will look to Docker Hub.
 If you use something else please provide the full path to your image
     - `#CONTAINER_PORT` : This is the network path that your container application opens and listens on.
 We need to map this to k8s in order to communicate in to your container.

+## Update Chart.yaml
+The Chart.yaml file is mostly used to describe your application and keep track of what versions you are on and running.